Hot off the press: Our FY25 New Zealand Salary Guide

 This depends on where you work – the hospital or clinic chooses how a doctor is paid.
 This will work one of three ways:

-• You’re paid by the hospital/clinic, as an employee
+• You’re paid by the hospital/clinic as an employee

 • You’re paid by the hospital/clinic as a contractor

-Your recruitment specialist can let you know which method you’ll be paid by for each job you undertake.
+Your recruitment specialist can tell you which method you’ll be paid for each job you undertake.

 MCNZ registered doctors have lots of opportunities to find permanent and locum work in New Zealand.
 Australian-trained doctors can work in New Zealand – you'll need to gain MCNZ registration and we can assist you in this process.
 Doctors who gained their primary medical degree overseas will ideally have a few years’ experience in a comparative health system (like in the UK or Ireland) under their belt.
 There are pathways to work in New Zealand if you trained overseas, but there are some restrictions.
 Our page for International Doctors has more information.